leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_sbcs_deb10.md

 BeagleBone Black is a credit-card sized computer powered by a Texas Instrument Sitara processor (AM335x).
 This chip comes with an ARM Cortex-A8 core, running Linux at frequencies up to 1 GHz.
 Additionally, it has two other dedicated cores (programmable real-time units, or PRUs).
 These two cores operate at 200 MHz and can be used to implement real-time tasks.
 An existing shared memory area permits communication between the main core and PRUs.

 Talking about peripherals, BeagleBone Black has everything [Sirius control system](/Machine/control_system) needs: Ethernet and USB.
 Serial communication could be handled by BeagleBone Black native UARTs, but this option was disconsidered due to:
 * Baud rate limitation.
 Native BeagleBone Black UARTs can't effectively handle communication at higher baud rates.
-In [[Machine:Control_System|Sirius control system]], there may be RS-485 serial networks operating at 10 Mbps.
+In [Sirius control system](/Machine/control_system), there may be RS-485 serial networks operating at 10 Mbps.
 * Need for a previous configuration routine (device tree overlay loading).
 BeagleBone Black UARTs are not plug-and-play and may lead an unexperienced developer to spend some time setting up UARTs properly.
 * In case of RS-232 serial communication, native BeagleBone Black UARTs have only four wires: RxD, TxD, CTS and RTS.
 DSR and DTR are lacking, and may be useful in some situations.